dmsc/zx02/README.md

 * **-o _n_**

   Use `n` as starting offset.
-The standard decompressor uses the value `1` as starting offset for matches - this is a good overall value, but certain files could compress better with a different value - for example, 16 bit data could benefit using a starting offset of `2`.
+The standard decompressor uses the value `1` as starting offset for matches - this is a good overall value, as it allows to encode a repeating value at the start of the buffer with only one initial byte.
+Never the less, certain files could compress better with a different value - for example, 16 bit data could benefit using a starting offset of `2`.

-  To decompress a file compressed with this option, you need to alter the decompressor code, in the `zx0_ini_block` the first byte is the starting offset minus 1.
+  To decompress a file compressed with this option, you need to alter the decompressor code, in the `zx0_ini_block`.

 * **-m _n_**